 SMART Model – Full data processing in the Model.

 GUI (Graphical User Interface) is the main interface between the user and the system.
-Its main role is to handle high-level UI interactions, which include displaying tasks, hashtag categories, command hints, status messages, and providing autocomplete functionality.
+Its main role is to handle high-level UI interactions, which include displaying tasks, hashtag categories, command hints and status messages.
+It is also responsible for many interactive features like hotkeys and autocomplete.
 It relies on the Logic component for command execution, low-level decision-making and data processing.

 Logic provides a variety of APIs (Application Programmable Interfaces) for GUI.
-It handles parsing and execution of commands, generation of status, hint and autocomplete messages, filtration of task lists, and provision of logical data structures.
+It handles parsing and execution of commands, generation of status, hint and autocomplete messages, filtration of task lists, tracking of display states, and provision of logical data structures.
 It depends on Storage for physical storage.

 Storage is responsible for persistent physical storage.
-Its functionality includes JSON (JavaScript Object Notation) encoding and decoding of task lists and settings, as well as read/write operations for physical storage.
+Its functionalities include JSON (JavaScript Object Notation) encoding and decoding of task lists and settings, as well as read/write operations for physical storage.

-4. Developing the Components
+3. Developing the Components